 You will also need a transceiver if you want to convert the AUI port over to ethernet.
 This is necessary to establish a TFTP server (IOS updates / recovery), explore remote access, and for other capabilities.
 We always highly recommend these.
 They are a cheap add-on that opens up a lot of capability.

 Our newer options that we like better than the traditional options are out Access Server Conversion Kits.
 With these we either pair an HWIC-16A or HWIC-8A with a compatible router like the 1841 (not compatible with HWIC-16A) or the 2801.
 These work exactly like the 2509 or 2511 and use a similar (different version) octal style cable that is considerably longer and offers a faster connection (also a super cool green color!
 Fancy!).
 This other nice thing here is the you’ll have dual fastethernet onboard, with no need for a transceiver!
 Lastly, since these routers have additional slots, you can expand if you ever want to get more connections.

 Finally, we will cover the NM-16a and NM-32a modules.
 These are NM modules that can be inserted into a modular Cisco router with an NM slot such as a 2600, 2600XM, 2811, 2821, etc routers.
 These modules use the 68 pin async modules on them so you can connect an octal cable to them.
 As I am sure you can imagine, the NM-16a has two async ports so it can support up to 16 devices and the NM-32a has four async ports so you can support up to 32 devices if you are going to have a CCIE lab which is currently requiring 25 devices.

 Cisco NM-16a Module

 So hopefully that helps to take out a little of the mystery of what is an access server.
-If you are looking to build your own CCENT or CCNA lab, please check out our helpful lab suggestions here.
+If you are looking to build your own CCNA lab, please check out our helpful lab suggestions here.